matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 **How billing works**

 - Billing account pays for project resources.
-- A billing account is linked to one or more projects.
+- A billing account linked to one or more projects.
 - Charged automatically or invoiced every month or at threshold limit.
 - Sub accounts can be used for separate billing for projects.